Victor Moore: Career

 Victor Moore appeared in 21 Broadway shows and more than 50 films.
 His first appearance on Broadway was in Rosemary (1896).
 He also appeared in George M. Cohan's Forty-five Minutes from Broadway, which opened January 1, 1906, and its sequel, The Talk of New York (1907).
 He went on to star in shows such as Oh, Kay!
 (1926) as Shorty McGee, Hold Everything!
 (1928) as Nosey Bartlett, Gershwin's Of Thee I Sing (1931) as Vice-president Alexander Throttlebottom, Let 'Em Eat Cake (1933), Cole Porter's Anything Goes (1934) as Moonface Martin, and Irving Berlin's Louisiana Purchase (1940) as Senator Oliver P. Loganberry.
 Moore often appeared with actor William Gaxton, with Gaxton's self-assured slicker playing opposite Moore's worried friend.

 Moore's talent was first recognized by screenwriter Beatrice deMille.
 He made his film debut in 1915.
 He starred in three films that year, two of which were directed by Cecil B. DeMille – Chimmie Fadden and Chimmie Fadden Out West.
 He also appeared in Swing Time (1936) with Fred Astaire and Ginger Rogers, Make Way for Tomorrow (1937), The Heat's On with Mae West, Duffy's Tavern (1945), Ziegfeld Follies (1946), On Our Merry Way (1948), A Kiss in the Dark (1949), and We're Not Married (1952), working with Ginger Rogers for a second time.
 His last screen appearance was a role as a plumber in The Seven Year Itch (1955).

 He worked in film twice with Bob Hope, first in Louisiana Purchase (1941) and again in Star Spangled Rhythm (1942).
 In the film Ziegfeld Follies (1946), Moore enacted the famous "Pay the Two Dollars" sketch (in which Moore is arrested on a minor charge, only to have his lawyer steamroll the case into higher courts).
 Edward Arnold played the William Gaxton lawyer role.

 Moore made a guest appearance as himself on The Martin and Lewis radio show on August 16, 1949, and was a regular (as himself) on The Jimmy Durante Show.

 In 1945, Moore appeared in the Daffy Duck cartoon Ain't That Ducky.
 He was so pleased with his caricature he offered to add his voice free of charge—on the condition that the animators draw him with a little more hair.

-Moore also appeared on television on such shows as The Colgate Comedy Hour and So This Is Hollywood along side former child star Mitzi Green.
+Moore also appeared on television on such shows as The Colgate Comedy Hour and So This Is Hollywood alongside former child star Mitzi Green.